 - Microwave.
 Place the omelet on a microwave-safe plate and cover with a paper towel.
 Make sure you microwave the cooked omelet on 50% power for a short period of time, only until just heated through.

 To freeze, transfer the cooked fluffy omelet to a wax paper-lined baking sheet.
-Freeze the omelet until solid and then wrap it in foil and place in a freezer-safe zip-closure bag.
-Omelets can be stored in the freezer for up to 3 months.
+Freeze the omelet until solid and then wrap it in foil and place in a freezer-safe resealable bag.
+Store your omelets in the freezer for up to 3 months.

 This Corn Fluffy Omelet recipe is impossible to resist!
 Filling, fluffy and full of flavor, these omelets are the perfect way to start (or end) your day!